-- Switch off the HVAC system and seal off all air vents and ducts using plastic sheets and tape.
+- Switch off the HVAC system and seal all air vents and ducts using plastic sheets and tape.

 - Close all doors and windows.

-- Protect your floors by covering them up with plastic
+- Protect your floors by covering them up with plastic.

-- Check the paint layers to be encapsulated to see if the it can withstand wear and tear.
+- Check the layers to be encapsulated to see if they can withstand wear and tear.

-Wipe the surface clean and apply your chosen encapsulant to a small portion, ideally measuring 6×6 inches of that surface.
-Follow the manufacturer’s instructions when it comes to the appropriate thickness of the encapsulant.
+Wipe the surface clean and apply your chosen product to a small portion, ideally measuring 6×6 inches of that surface.
+Follow the manufacturer’s instructions regarding the appropriate thickness of the encapsulant.

-Suppose you see any cracking, bubbling, or any visible effects on the encapsulant applied, you need to use another type of encapsulant or choose another lead abatement method.
-The longer the wait, the better it is because some encapsulants may take days before it shows any signs of cracking or peeling.
+Suppose you see any cracking or any visible effects on the encapsulant applied.
+In that case, you need to use another type or choose another lead abatement method.
+The longer the wait, the better it is because some products may take days before they show any cracking or peeling signs.

-Manufacturers have different instructions for doing so, but you ultimately end up with a dry and clean surface.
+Manufacturers have different instructions for doing so, but you ultimately have a dry and clean surface.

-Typically applied like paint, make sure that the encapsulant layer is even and meets the required thickness.
+Typically applied like paint, make sure that the layer is even and meets the required thickness.

 - Allow it to dry undisturbed.